stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 * Switch off the transmitter from bind mode and restart the receiver without bind mode.

 ## Unbinding Receiver
-In order to un-bind a receiver using the transmitter, a model bound to the receiver must be configured in the transmitter:
+**In order to un-bind a receiver using the transmitter, a model bound to the receiver must be configured in the transmitter**
 * Navigate to the model "SETUP" page.
 * Change the sub-protocol to "Unbind".
 The model-bound receiver is disconnected.
 This happens immediately when the subprotocol is set to "Unbind".
 * The receiver LED will blink when the un-bind is successful.